Skip to main content

 Open – Partially Addressed

 We reported that the Department of State and DHS's U.S. Citizenship and Immigration Services (USCIS) have not jointly assessed applicant fraud risks across the U.S. Refugee Admissions Program (USRAP), consistent with federal internal control standards and leading practices for fraud risk management.
 Specifically, we reported that although State and USCIS perform a number of fraud risk management activities and have responded to individual instances of applicant fraud in the program, these efforts do not position State and USCIS to assess fraud risks program-wide for USRAP or know if their controls are appropriately targeted to the areas of highest risk in the program.
 Therefore, we recommended that the Secretaries of Homeland Security and State conduct regular joint assessments of applicant fraud risk across USRAP.
 The departments concurred with our recommendation.
 In response, State reported that it will work together with USCIS to conduct joint risk assessments by jointly developing a risk assessment framework.
 USCIS and State finalized a joint framework in January 2018, which they used to develop the August 2022 USRAP Fraud Risk Profile.
 This profile (1) examines fraud in the USRAP and assesses the impact, likelihood, and significance of the inherent fraud risks to the program; (2) delineates the specific fraud types that affect the program; (3) identifies elements affecting risk mitigation; (4) examines the suitability of existing fraud controls and prioritizes the residual fraud risk; and (5) outlines additional mitigation initiatives.
-Further, USCIS reported that it is working to create a plan by January 2024 to regularly conduct fraud risk assessments.
+Further, USCIS reported that it is working to create a plan to regularly conduct fraud risk assessments.
 Fraud risk assessment timelines related to USRAP are to be included as part of this agency-wide effort, according to officials.
+These officials stated that they expect to complete the effort by December 31, 2024.
 To fully address the recommendation, State and USCIS should jointly conduct regular fraud risk assessments across USRAP.

 Department of State To provide reasonable assurance that USRAP applicant fraud prevention and detection controls are adequate and effectively implemented, the Secretaries of Homeland Security and State should conduct regular joint assessments of applicant fraud risk across USRAP.